How It Works

 Frankly, most coaches don't have much to offer beyond pep talks and "accountability" – making you feel bad if you don't do something "on schedule."
 They don't have the training or experience to do much else, and they are often passionately convinced that their own view of the world is the right one for everyone they work with.

-Good coaching needs two things most coaching skips, and you need both.
-A real why, and a real how.
+Good coaching needs two things most coaching skips, because you need these two things: a real why, and a real how.

-The right why and the right how together are more powerful than any clever what.
+The right why and the right how working together are more powerful than anyone's do-what-I-say action plan.
 My focus is to help you find more you.

 What I do is listen closely to what you say and what you don't say, and then, with compassion and humor, I challenge the beliefs and assumptions I think are keeping you stuck.
-I bear witness to your feelings, and show you the common humanity in those feelings so you feel less alone.
-Paradoxically, our biggest problems are simultaneously achingly personal and not at all unique to us.
-In the history of the 117 billion people who have ever lived, none of us is the only one to ever face the emotional or intellectual challenges that press upon us.
-Details and combinations matter, but the themes that transcend them matter more.
-My goal is to help you arrive at a response as personal as the problem you are addressing, in part by seeing it as less personal, and in part by drawing on Zen, Stoic, and modern psychological ideas that have helped many, many others time and again.
+I bear witness to your thoughts and feelings, and help you arrive at a response as personal as the problem you are facing.
 Personal answers to personal questions are the only answers that actually stick.
-But those distinctly personal answers are often found by considering what is universal in the human experience.

 Most of our sessions go something like this.
 You describe what's going on.
 I ask questions that push on the parts of the picture that seem incomplete or assumed.
 Together we work toward a clearer view of what you actually want, what's actually in the way, and what you can actually do about it.
-Usually the doing is a specific action, or set of actions, that emerges from the conversation or from your thinking afterward, which you try out to see what it produces.
-Often the most powerful move is a change in perspective that transforms your whole relationship with the problem, which is valuable in itself and also clarifies which actions are worth taking and which current behaviors should stop.
+Usually the doing is a small set of actions that emerges from the conversation or from your thinking afterward, which you try out and see what that produces.
+Often the most powerful move is a change in perspective that transforms your whole relationship with the problem, freeing up better ways of responding to it.

 Here is a compressed example from actual work with a client.
 A father came to me after his child came out as trans.
-Rather than telling him what to think or feel, or doing an archeological dig on everything that came before this moment, we worked through what this meant to him, what kind of relationship he had and wanted to have with his child, and what his next actions should reflect.
-He developed clarity within the context of his own feelings and values, which in this case evolved how he felt, and freed him to act toward his child in a way consistent with his values, even though that was hard.
-This was three sessions, not three years.
+Rather than telling him what to think or feel, or doing an archeological dig on everything that came before this moment to produce what he currently thought and felt, we worked through what this meant to him, what kind of relationship he had and wanted to have with his child, and what his next actions should reflect.
+He developed clarity within the context of his own feelings and values, which in this case evolved how he felt, and freed him to act toward his child in a way consistent with his values and his love, even though that was initially difficult.
+This was a few sessions, not a few years.
 That is how good coaching is supposed to work.

 If you want to know who you would be doing this work with, my background and what shaped this approach are on About.